CONTACT US: EMAIL: info@visitrwandagorilla.com TEL /WHATSAPP: +256772446879

 Just like crossing any overland boarder, the process is seamless, get stamped out of the Rwanda, then proceed to the barrier where your luggage is checked and then head to the immigration across in Goma, present your yellow fever certificate (this is a must-have; without it you will be charged $50 and given a shot on site), then get stamped in to DRC.
 Usually its 1,2 back on my shoe, should you encounter any problems, you may get in touch with Vianney from the National park office on +243 99 1715401.

-Luggage room: The Kibati information point has a luggage room where climbers can leave unnecessary luggage when going on the climb, take only what you need to the top, the porters can help carry your hiking gear.
-Items like laptops, chargers, suitcases, souvenirs are completely not necessary, save that space in your hiking bag for at least a bottle of whisky to keep you company or a tiny flask for some hot tea when you’re sleep deprived.
+The Kibati information point has a luggage room where climbers can leave unnecessary luggage when going on the climb, take only what you need to the top, the porters can help carry your hiking gear, save that space in your hiking bag for at least a bottle of whisky to keep you company or a tiny flask for some hot tea when you’re sleep deprived.

-Should you wish to book this safari, get in touch through our booking form or send us an email oninfo@visitrwandagorilla.com
+Wish to book this safari, get in touch through our booking form or send us an email on info@visitrwandagorilla.com